rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/css/animations.md

 There are two main properties:
 - `@keyframe` at-rule that defines the animation
-- `animation` property that applies the animation to an element
+- `animation` property that applies the animation to an element.

 The `@keyframes` at-rule needs a name, and then you define different steps (keyframes) with percentages.
 Each keyframe describes what the step should look like when it completed that percentage of its motion.